jnair37/anthropic-hack/README.md

 ## Deployment

-The application can be deployed as a web service or run locally.
+The application can be run locally.
 See installation instructions for details.

 ## Future Enhancements